 </aside>

-The challenges of a text classification that relies only on features are, in summary, that the classification does not account for context.
+The challenges of a text classification that relies only on a few keywords or features are, in summary, that the classification does not account for context.
 We can overcome this challenge to a certain extent by applying a classification that uses a large language model (or LLM).
 LLMs are trained on large amounts of data to learn how language works.
 They can then use this knowledge to perform a variety of natural language processing (NLP) tasks, including classifying text.

 Put simply for our use case: you can train an LLM to identify when something is being said in a post or comment.
 LLMs are much better at classifying complicated things such as broad topics (”politics” or “gender”).
 They can also classify tone, for example identifying “intimidation” or “negative sentiment” or “toxicity”.